 New this year is a partnership program with the downtown FAIR School.
 Volunteers of the committee teach a 10 week course to students of Grade 9.
 The program kicked-off with a tour to the Basilica, topics of scale, proportion, rhythm and sequence were covered, along with the introduction to the final project - creating a landmark on their own patio space.

-Architecture in the Schools (AIS) Committee would like to share two of their most recent classroom collaborations - Success Beyond the Classroom (SBC) and Perpich Center for Arts Education.
+2011:The Architecture in the Schools (AIS) Committee would like to share two of their most recent classroom collaborations - Success Beyond the Classroom (SBC) and Perpich Center for Arts Education.

 Success Beyond the Classroom (SBC) provides programs which allow students from various metro area districts celebrate their creative potential outside of the classroom.
 This January was the first year in which the committee collaborated with SBC for this event held at the Ted Mann Concert Hall on the U of MN Campus.
 We were thrilled to receive this opportunity to introduce and promote Architecture to such an eager group of third and fourth students.

 Volunteers presented the Spaces + Places, Everyday Landmarks Workbook to a group of 30 students over six different sessions, and totaling nearly 200 students throughout the two day festival.
 We introduced Architectural concepts and language; as well as the fundamentals of plan, section, and elevation drawing.
 They were asked to create their own Landmark for their city or neighborhood, and took their workbooks home to reinforce what they had learned.
 See the SBC Summary (PDF).